thomaspoulainconsulting/trading-cards-android/README.md

 The app has been implemented with this tech:

 - Jetpack Compose
-- MVVM
+- MVVM w/ MVI
 - Coroutine & Flow
-- Dagger Hilt
+- Koin
 - Room, Retrofit, Moshi
 - Material 3
 - Shaders